rpm-software-management/dnf5/doc/dnf5.conf.5.rst

 ``protected_packages``
     :ref:`list <list-label>`

-    List of packages that DNF5 should never completely remove.
+    This append list option contains names of packages that DNF5 should never completely remove.

     They are protected via Obsoletes as well as user/plugin removals.